beartype/bearboto3/README.md

 This project provides support for using the [boto3](https://github.com/boto/boto3/) library (AWS Python SDK) and associated stub libraries such as [boto3-stubs](https://pypi.org/project/boto3-stubs/) together with [beartype](https://github.com/beartype/beartype/) for runtime type-checking.

 Since boto3 uses a data-drive factory model to create class types at runtime, you cannot annotate them without support of stub libraries such as `boto3-stubs`.
-However, if you are using a runtime type-checker such as `beartype`, type validation will since the types technically do not match (even though they represent the same object schema).
+However, if you are using a runtime type-checker such as `beartype`, type validation will fail since the types technically do not match (even though they represent the same object schema).
 It is possible to define custom types and annotate with them, but you lose access to the various IDE integrations (such as autocomplete) that you get with the static type stub libraries.

 _Behold..._